Red Sox P Rodriguez (knee) to 10-day DL

 Red Sox starter Eduardo Rodriguez is headed to the 10-day disabled list with a right knee subluxation.

-Rodriguez sustained the injury when he slipped in the bullpen during warmups before Thursday night's 7-5 loss in Baltimore.
+Rodriguez sustained the injury when he slipped in the bullpen during warmups prior to Thursday night's 7-5 loss in Baltimore.

-Rodriguez had knee issues last year and slipped on the mound in winter ball, too.
+Rodriguez had knee issues last year and slipped on mound in winter ball, too.

-"He's more predisposed to that type of subluxation, or the movement of the kneecap," Red Sox skipper John Farrell said in spring training.
+"He's more predisposed to that type of subluxation or the movement of the kneecap," Red Sox skipper John Farrell said in spring training.

 To fill his spot on the 25-man roster, the club recalled right-handed pitcher Brandon Workman from Triple-A Pawtucket.